-The money pitch begins by turning the roof just left of the hanging stance.
+The crux pitch begins by turning the roof just left of the hanging stance.
 Avoiding the Old Habits dihedral to the left, climb past 5 bolts to a ledge, then past 3 more to the top and anchors.
-The crux comes at the 4th bolt, and varies by a letter grade or two depending on whether you stay “in-line” (if in-line, I’d say 11c).
+The climax comes around the 4th bolt, and varies by a letter grade or two depending on whether you stay “in-line” (if in-line, I’d say 11c).
 You’ll probably want to place gear to protect the move over the roof and between the last 3 bolts.
 (Date of FA from rc.com).

 Follow the approach for Starstruck.
-Once on the ledge from which Starstruck begins, walk east on the ledge (passing under Starstruck, Cost of Business, and Old Habits Die Hard), which soons slopes downs and narrows, until directly below the large, bush and tree infested corner leading to the first pitch.
-If you get to some obvious bolt lines (Red Gorilla and Nimbus), you've gone about 50 feet too far.
+Once on the ledge from which Starstruck begins, walk east on the ledge (passing under Starstruck and the clean buttress bracketed the bolts of Tyrion and Cersei), which soon slopes downs and narrows, until directly below the large, bush and tree infested corner leading to the first pitch.
+If you get to some slightly overhanging bolt lines (Red Gorilla and Nimbus), you've gone about 50 feet too far.
 See the photo-topo on the Kiss the Sky page.

 |By Tim Wolfe|

 rating: 5.11 6c+ 23 VIII- 23 E4 5c